overcq/oux/INSTALL.md

 Should do:
-1. as a regular user: “make” and confirm that you agree to the terms of use 2.as user "root": "make install"
+1. as a regular user: “make” and confirm that you agree to the terms of use
+2. as user "root": "make install"

 # Building programs dependent on this environment